JanaeHenry/SentinelForge/README.md

 # SentinelForge
-Cybersecurity professional strengthening Python-based security automation capabilities.
+SentinelForge is a Python-based security automation lab focused on control validation, log analysis, and structured incident workflows.

-Building SentinelForge, a security automation lab focused on control validation, log analysis, and structured incident workflows.
+The purpose of this project is to strengthen applied automation skills within cybersecurity operations and governance environments.

-Core Focus
+Focus Areas:

-• Python automation
+Log ingestion and parsing

-• Security governance and controls
+Access control and policy validation

-• Detection and workflow engineering
+Detection workflow simulation

-• Applied AI in cybersecurity
+AI-assisted security tooling